 Mega Doctor News

-San Antonio, Texas — Among his many accomplishments, Surendra K. Varma, MD, likely prevented countless babies from intellectual and developmental disabilities.
+SAN ANTONIO — Among his many accomplishments, Surendra K. Varma, MD, likely prevented countless babies from intellectual and developmental disabilities.
 They are complications of congenital hypothyroidism, a treatable thyroid condition — for which Texas began to screen newborns in the 1970s.

-For this act and decades of child health care, Dr. Varma has provided, while also shaping medical students into future physicians, the Texas Medical Association (TMA) honored the Lubbock physician with its 2018 TMA Distinguished Service Award.
+For this act and decades of child health care Dr. Varma has provided, while also shaping medical students into future physicians, the Texas Medical Association (TMA) today honored the Lubbock physician with its 2018 TMA Distinguished Service Award.
 TMA’s House of Delegates policymaking body presented its highest honor to Dr. Varma at TexMed, the association’s annual conference.

 “It is a unique honor,” he said.
 “I am privileged to be in such an elite group [of TMA Distinguished Service Award honorees].”